fishesarethings/Ilikefish.space/README.md

 ## Overview

-This guide walks you through adding, organizing, and testing HTML5 games in the **I like fishes _** PWA on GitHub Pages.
+This guide walks you through adding, organizing, and testing HTML5 games in the **I like fishes _** on GitHub Pages.
 No build tools required—just drop files into your repo and open in a browser.

 ---